 Hint – if the dashboard doesn’t appear for the recipient, ask them to log out and log back into the system, then check the Dashboard menu.

 Whilst Copy Dashboard gives other users access to a duplicate version of your dashboard, Sharing the dashboard will mean that they see a live version of your current dashboard – this means that as the dashboard evolves and more information is added to the dashboard, anyone who has either view or edit access will be see the changes in live.
 This is much more effective for collaborative working, as it means all with access are always working from the same page.

-To share a dashboard, you can control those who can view or edit your dashboard within Dashboard Settings.
+To share a dashboard, you can control those who can view or edit your dashboard within Edit Dashboard.

-Within Dashboard settings, there are then options available for Who can view and Who can edit your dashboard:
+Within the Edit Dashboard menu, there are then options available for Who can view and Who can edit your dashboard:

 - Who can View – This will give the assigned users read only access to the dashboard.
 They wont be able to add widgets or change filters on the dashboard, but they will be able to navigate into the dashboard, review statistics or download the dashboard into excel / pdf.